Welcome to the community web-pages for the Parish of Caverswall.

-The village of Caverswall is an ancient settlement, it is mentioned in the Domesday Book of 1086 and the parish was one of the first to be created in Staffordshire.
+The village of Caverswall is certainly an ancient settlement, it is mentioned in the Domesday Book of 1086 and the parish was one of the first to be created in Staffordshire.
+Caverswall Castle is a Grade I listed building, the current structure mainly dates from the 17th – century and incorporates elements which dates back to the 13th – century.
+St Peter’s Church is a Grade II listed building which was probably built by the owner of the castle in the 13th – century.
 People from the UK and many other parts of the world can trace their roots back to Caverswall.

-Also planned for 2016 is the story of the small community Benedictine Nuns who fled the French Revolution before making their home at Caverswall Castle.
-There will also be a major feature about the secret wartime activities at Woodhead Hall near to Cheadle including previously unpublished information and pictures.
+Also planned is a major feature about the secret wartime activities at Woodhead Hall not far from the nearby town of Cheadle.
+This will include previously unpublished information and pictures.
 Woodhead Hall was at the hub of a network of secret monitoring stations supplying information to Bletchley Park and the strategic command structure.

 The community is very grateful to the owner and the staff at the village Post Office.
 They have worked long hours doing everything possible to keep the village supplied with essentials during the Covid 19 outbreak.
 So much more than just a Post Office, thank you Pratheesh.

 Local News : news feed off-line for updating.